The Panenka is an ingenious but simple way of taking a penalty kick, which sees the taker chip the ball down the centre of the goal.

 Staying relaxed is important, which makes the execution of the kick on a bigger stage all the more impressive.

-Remember, like everything, practise makes perfect and this tricky skill should come to you in time.
+Remember, like everything, practice makes perfect and this tricky skill should come to you in time.